mathare/mathare/README.md

 been spent in QA/software testing roles across industry sectors including defence and oil & gas.
 I've worked at companies ranging from start-ups to multi-nationals and much prefer the former.
 I've been hands-on my entire career and plan to stay that way as I am passionate about software quality.
-A few years ago, having spent much of my career in manual testing roles or working with outdated technology, I began an extensive program of reskilling and self-development using resources such as LinkedIn Learning and Test Automation University that continues to this day.
+A few years ago, having spent much of my career in manual testing roles or working with outdated technology, I began an extensive program of reskilling and self-development around automated testing using resources such as LinkedIn Learning and Test Automation University that continues to this day.

 🔭 I’m currently working on developing a portfolio of automated testing example projects in a variety of programming languages and using a range of tools and technologies.